LogtalkDotOrg/logtalk3/manuals/sources/userman/migration.rst

 calls.
-Compiling the resulting objects with the Logtalk :ref:`unknown_predicates <flag_unknown_predicates>` and :ref:`portability <flag_portability>` flags set to ``warning`` will help you identify calls to predicates defined on other converted source files and possible portability issues.
+Compiling the resulting objects with the Logtalk :ref:`unknown_predicates <flag_unknown_predicates>` and :ref:`portability <flag_portability>` flags set to ``warning`` will help you identify calls to predicates defined in other converted source files and possible portability issues.

 .. _migration_multifile: